GSA-TTS/identity-handbook/_articles/platform-oncall-guide.md

 Before going on-call for Identity DevOps ensure the following:

-* On-boarding ticket completed
 * Access [AWS accounts]({{site.baseurl}}/articles/platform-aws-accounts-and-roles.html)
-* Laptop with AWS credentials to access same accounts from CLI
 * Comfortable with sandbox tasks (Terraform plan and apply, navigating instances)
 * Comfortable navigating APM and Infrastructure areas in NewRelic
 * Comfortable reviewing logs in AWS CloudWatch and/or with cw CLI tool